Wczypek/K8s-terraform-example-deployment/README.md

 ## About

 The project allows the deployment of a K8s cluster in GCP.
 In addition, the option to deploy a sample application serving the http API has been added.
+The main objective was to write an automation using Terraform.

 ## Prerequisites
 To run this project you need: